Best Portable Fish Finders For Anglers on the Go

 Cons

-Lacking durability and advanced features like sidescan
+Lacks durability and advanced features, such as sidescan

 Doesn’t reach as far as other high-end castable fish finders